jamowei/webapp/README.md

 any static resources (e.g. html, images, etc.) goes into the `./src/resource` folder.

-There is also a `./src/kubernetes/app.ts` file, which gets compiled to a kubernetes manifest.
+There is also a `./src/kubernetes/app.ts` file, which gets compiled to a Kubernetes manifest YAML file.

 That's all! 😉